You’re a year into your new management role, and it’s become clear that your team isn’t doing so great.

 Projects aren’t completed on time.
 Or if they are, they aren’t completed correctly.

 Employees who thrived on other teams are underperforming on yours.
-Plus, a few good performers recently submitted their resignation.
+Plus, a few key employees recently submitted their resignation.

 It’s clear: The problem doesn’t lie with your team members.
 It lies with your team.